object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 ----------------------

-The second reason that understanding abstract data types is important is that a good implementation of a well designed abstract data type will have well-defined performance characteristics.
+The second reason that understanding abstract data types is important is that a good implementation of a well-designed abstract data type will have well-defined performance characteristics.
 In particular, the optimal algorithmic complexity, expressed in big :math:`O` notation, of operations on abstract data types will be known.
 Recall the definition